Graduate School Mentoring Awards to Faculty

 The essence of this award is the mentoring relationship between the faculty member and the student who is recruited, and a serious commitment of time and energy are involved.
 An application will have a much better chance for funding if it contains clear evidence of careful planning for the mentorship.
 The entering student should be provided with experiences that will be developmental for someone new to the university and to their field of study.
 Such experiences might include, but would not be limited to, introduction to the current literature; exposure to outstanding research problems; laboratory experience and data collection; attending and giving seminars or professional meetings; and involvement in a current research project of the faculty mentor.
 After the mentorship period, the research relationship between the student and the mentor may or may not be pursued.

-A Diversity Mentoring Fellow appointment should be carefully distinguished from a Graduate Research Assistant (GRA) appointment.
+A Mentoring Fellow appointment should be carefully distinguished from a Graduate Research Assistant (GRA) appointment.
 A GRA contracts for a specific number of hours of work each week.
 This is a fellowship where the training aspect of the appointment is central, not the performance of certain duties.

 Faculty will use the Graduate School Online Awards System to apply for these awards using UTDirect - no hard copies involved.
 In this process, you will be asked to answer three short questions and be prepared to upload two supporting documents: